dubyte/sparkpluggw/doc/DecisionTree.md

                    │metric│                                         │event│
                    ╰──────╯                                         ╰─────╯
 ```

-And there are others that have `key`, `operator` and `value`.
-They could have a name which it don't impact in the
-tree's resolution but in the string representation is mask the key operator value label in the representation which is
-only used to visualize the tree like in this example:
+## Examples

+### Use name in operand nodes
+In the next example if the operand have a name the printed representation only show the name.
+So you could be used
+to make user user-friendly annotations instead of operations.

 ```json
 [
   {